 ► How many students do you accept?

-We accept approximately 135 freshmen and five to ten sophomores each year.
+We accept approximately 200 freshmen and 20 sophomores each year.
 We do not accept anyone after the beginning of the sophomore year.

 ► What is the size of the school?

 Every application is read to be sure students meet the admission requirements; then the eligible applicants are entered into a lottery, where each applicant has the same chance to be chosen.

 ► Where can I get an application?

 During the application period, from November to January (with applications due in January), applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.